holographicSol/Detectionator/README.md

 Detectionator (Object Detection Studio using ImageAI)

 Object Detection Studio leverages a highly modified and upgraded version of the original ImageAI to facilitate image detection in videos and live camera feeds.

 Detection, auto-annotation, manual annotation, training.
-Teach it what anything is even aliens and UAPs and setup corresponding target events.
+Teach it what anything is, even aliens and UAPs and setup corresponding target events.

 Download: https://drive.google.com/drive/folders/1wAuqcOAUPCxYI9UWFH4erdGI21U_LVY6?usp=sharing